XFLOKIVERSE/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammcreate.md

 ---
 html: ammcreate.html
 parent: transaction-types.html
-blurb: Create a new AMM instance for trading a given currency pair.
+blurb: Create a new AMM instance for trading a given pair of assets.
 labels:
   - AMM
 status: not_enabled